How to Plan a Seceda Elopement in the Dolomites (2026 Guide)

 3. Twin Peaks of Pieralongia

 This spot is tucked away from the crowds, so it’s perfect for a quieter experience.
-The short hike to Pieralongia is just as beautiful as the destination itself, winding through vibrant pastures and rugged rocky paths.
+The short hike to Pieralongia is just as beautiful as the destination itself, winding through vibrant pastures and past rocky scenery.
 At the end of the trail, you’ll be greeted by the striking pointed rock formation.
 Plus, you can also stop by the Pieralongia Hut along the way for a treat - think homemade pastries and local snacks.

-Pro Tip: Your local Dolomites photographer (hi 👋) will know all of the best spots (plus some hidden gems), and when the lighting is ideal for each location.
+Pro Tip: Your local Dolomites elopement photographer (hi 👋) will know all of the best spots (plus some hidden gems), and when the lighting is ideal for each location.

 View of the Fermeda Towers